JazmineMT/JazmineMT/README.md

 - 🔭 I’m currently working on  portfolio peices

-- 🌱 I’m currently learning Java and Angular
+- 🌱 I’m currently persuring a AWS Cloud Practitioner Certification

 - ⚡ Fun fact: I have a French Bulldog and a Beagle